-Availability This setting is only available if the license code 117 is valid.
+Availability The setting Make clip remote trains is only available if the license code 117 is valid.
 Description Allows users to clip all cameras of a remote EVS server if at least one record train of that server is controlled.
 Values Ctrled Cams / All cams Default value Ctrled Cams